rebecca1230/IntrotoIM/midtermProject/README.md

   }
   ````
 ***Reflection of the day*** Achieved Goal2 & Goal3 and realized that Goal1 is not that important, so I will se that aside first.

+## 2/27(Saturday)

+**Goal of the day:**
+1. Refine background and enhacne aesthetic.
+2. Create the start and restart function of the game.
+3. Add sound.
+4. Winner and Looser.
+5. Choose level of difficulties.